Phuthi language

 Phuthi (Síphùthì) is a Nguni Bantu language spoken in southern Lesotho and areas in South Africa adjacent to the same border.
 The closest substantial living relative of Phuthi is Swati (or Siswati), spoken in Eswatini and the Mpumalanga province of South Africa.
 Although there is no contemporary sociocultural or political contact, Phuthi is linguistically part of a historic dialect continuum with Swati.
 Phuthi is heavily influenced by the surrounding Sesotho and Xhosa languages, but retains a distinct core of lexicon and grammar not found in either Xhosa or Sesotho, and found only partly in Swati to the north.

-The documentary origins of Phuthi can be traced to Bourquin (1927), but in other oblique references more than 100 years from the present (Ellenberger 1912).
+The documentary origins of Phuthi can be traced to Bourquin (1927), but in other oblique references more than 100 years from the present.
 Until recently, the language has been very poorly documented with respect to its linguistic properties.
-The only significant earlier study (but with very uneven data, and limited coherent linguistic assumptions) is Godfrey Mzamane (1949).
+The only significant earlier study (but with very uneven data, and limited coherent linguistic assumptions) is Godfrey Mzamane's 1949 article.

 Geography and demography

-It has been estimated that around 20,000 people in South Africa and Lesotho use Phuthi as their home language, but the actual figures could be much higher.
+As of 1999 it has been estimated that around 20,000 people in South Africa and Lesotho use Phuthi as their home language, but the actual figures could be much higher.
 No census data on Phuthi-speakers is available from either South Africa or Lesotho.
 The language is certainly endangered.

 Phuthi is spoken in dozens (perhaps many dozens) of scattered communities in the border areas between where the far northern Eastern Cape meets Lesotho: from Herschel northwards and eastwards, and in the Matatiele area of the northeastern Transkei; and throughout southern Lesotho, from Quthing in the southwest, through regions south and east of Mount Moorosi, to mountain villages west and north of Qacha (Qacha's Nek).

 Within Phuthi, there are at least two dialect areas, based on linguistic criteria: Mpapa/Daliwe vs. all other areas.
 This taxonomy is based on a single (but very salient) phonological criterion (presence/absence of secondary labialisation).
 Mpapa and Daliwe (Sesotho Taleoe /[taliwe]/) are villages in southern Lesotho, southeast of Mount Moorosi, on the dust road leading to Tosing, then on to Mafura (itself a Phuthi-speaking village), and finally Mpapa/Daliwe.
 Other Phuthi-speaking areas (all given in Lesotho Sesotho orthography) include Makoloane [makolwani] and Mosuoe [musuwe], near Quthing, in south-western Lesotho; Seqoto /[siǃɔtɔ]/ (Xhosa Zingxondo, Phuthi Sigxodo /[siᶢǁɔdɔ]/); Makoae /[makwai]/ (Phuthi Magwayi) further to the east; and a number of villages north and west of Qacha's Nek.
 (Qacha is the main southeastern town in Lesotho, in the Qacha's Nek District).
 Phuthi-speaking diaspora (that is, heritage) areas include the far northern Transkei villages of Gcina [g/ina] (on the road to the Tele Bridge border post) and Mfingci [mfiᵑ/i] (across the Tele River, opposite Sigxodo, approximately).